chicagolug/chicagolug-pelican/content/news/2014-05-20-mediagoblin-is-the-best.rst

 :slug: news/2014-05-20-mediagoblin-is-the-best
 :tags: MediaGoblin

-We've recently started using `GNU MediaGoblin`_ to `host our photos and presentation slides`_, and we really, really like it.
+We've recently started using `Clang MediaGoblin`_ to `host our photos and presentation slides`_, and we really, really like it.

 .. image:: |filename|/images/home_goblin.png